 The art museum:

 The art museum is designed to meet several key environmental and energy efficiency goals.
-We will be the first art museum in Washington State to apply for LEED Gold status.
+We are the first art museum in Washington State to be awarded LEED Gold status.
 Currently there are only a few art museums in the country with the Gold designation.

 There are many ways to support the art museum through making a donation, gift of stock, multi-year pledge, becoming a member, and more.

 See our website for volunteer and job opportunites.

 Shows will be from the Permanent Art Collection or curated from the region, including special collections on loan.
 We focus on artists and themes that help illuminate and interpret life in the Puget Sound region.
 The Board of Directors endorses a profile of exhibition ideas, to be realized over time.
 Shows are recommended through a formal process with the Art Acquisitions and Exhibitions Committee consisting of community leaders, regional art experts, curators, and members from the Board of Directors.